soyabn9/fmcs-help-dev/discord-server.md

 # Discord Server

-Freemcserver.net have an official discord server where you can get help from the community.
+Freemcserver.net has an official discord server where you can get help from the community.
 To join click [here](https://discordapp.com/invite/u99dDtE).

 ## Discord Rules

 These rules have to be followed by every member.
-Members have a limit of 3 warnings till they get banned.
+Members have a limit of 3 warnings until they get banned.

 1. Do **NOT** tag Staff Members either by group or individually \(Exceptions: Donators, Friends and Nitro Boosters \(Nitro Boosters not yet implemented within the bot **#BlameDuarib**\)\) - 1 Warning + Any Mute